• Free shipping on all orders

 male basenji dog sitting on grass

-There are many short-haired breeds that you’ve probably heard of, such as the Dalmatian and Boxer.
+Short-haired dogs are typically low-maintenance pets and require less grooming than long-haired dogs (though this isn’t always true).
+You’ve probably heard of many short-haired breeds, such as the Dalmatian and Boxer.
 However, there are also several that you may not have heard of, like the German Pinscher.

-Below, we’ll go over some of the most popular short-haired dog breeds.
+Below, we’ll review some of the most popular short-haired dog breeds.

 Divider 2